johnnysee/nwn_challenge/README.md

 ![](./src/nwn.png)

 Welcome to the NWN challenge.
-This is a take-home challenge for the Christmas break.
+This is a weekend challenge for you and your pairing partner.

 We want to see clean, DRY, well scoped and well tested code, a good Git strategy (small, well described commits that allow us to follow your workflow), good use of the included libraries and overall a standard that will allow us to determine your level of ambition and skill.